SubhiH/XprogressRing/README.md

     }
 ```
  <br />
-In the `startAnimation` you should pass the mode for ProgressView (fullModeProgress,halfModeProgress,quarterModeProgress and the default one is `quarterModeProgress`).
+In the `startAnimation` you should pass the mode for ProgressView (fullModeProgress ,halfModeProgress ,quarterModeProgress and the default one is `quarterModeProgress`).
  <br />
 -To stop the animation and hide progressView call: `stopAnimation()`.
  <br />
-## Important feature:
+## Important feature
 as you know, when you are showing progressView for the user, you have to stop the user from interacting with the component in below the progressView, so you can call `addSeparableView` to insert separated view to disable ineracting : <br />
 ```swift
 xProgressRing.stopAnimation()